How it works

 0.90×

-The Commission des normes, de l’équité, de la santé et de la sécurité du travail covers a slice of long-term disability claims in Québec. blankit drops the LTD trended PMPM by 10% for QC groups.
+The Commission des normes, de l’équité, de la santé et de la sécurité du travail covers a slice of long-term disability claims in Québec. blankit drops the trended LTD claims rate by 10% for QC groups.

 In the product